Doing the Unthinkable: Boldly Seeking Joy in the Heart of Pain

 In the heart of facing this pain, damn, do I appreciate small bursts of joy!
 Thank you Lisa Dimino White for encouraging me to boldly seek joy in the heart of my pain.

 Check out Lisa and I's conversation on the Bursting with Happiness podcast here.

 Looking for a tool to help you overcome your challenges with confidence and ease?
 You’ll love The Art of Breaking Through’s simple 5-step solution.
 Find your customized game plan, real-life examples, and a go-to solution anytime you need it here.

-Louise Valentine is an award-winning wellness expert, best-selling author, competitive athlete, and fierce military spouse.
-She runs the Badass Breakthrough Academy, empowering others with simple strategies to stress less, optimize recovery, and confidently achieve their most ambitious health and performance goals.
-Learn more and view the free training "How to Take Your Health & Performance to Its Next Level (The Simple Way) here.
+Louise Valentine is an award-winning wellness expert, best-selling author, competitive runner, and fierce military spouse.
+She runs the Badass Breakthrough Academy, empowering others with simple, science-based strategies to stress less, optimize recovery, and confidently achieve their most ambitious health and performance goals.
+Learn more and view her free training here.
 As always, you can find Louise & Team Valentine living life out loud on Instagram @BreakingThroughWellness.